Boyle-Lab/Boyle-Lab.github.io/_posts/2020/2020-04-14-NatComms_Diehl.md

 - Papers
 ---

 Our paper showing how TEs affected chromatin <a href="https://rna.umich.edu/transposable-elements/">highlighted here</a> is published in Nature Communications.
+This study shows that transposable elements are an important source of cell- and species-specific chromatin loops in mammalian genomes.
+By introducing and redistributing CTCF binding sites, these elements help reshape 3D genome organization and nearby gene regulation during evolution.
+Congratulations to Adam on leading this work!